 Placement dates vary from year to year.
 Ensure you check the ECP and the Placement Blackboard site for up-to-date information.
 As a general indication, placements scheduled in first semester commence in February and are completed in June.
 Second semester placements commence in July and finish in November.

 As per AASW requirements, each placement is 500 hours long, a total of 1000 hours across your program.
 These hours are not negotiable.
 Sick days and public holidays do not count for placement.
+Travel time to and from placement and any breaks cannot be counted in placement hours.
 You MUST attend the agency for 500 hours each placement.
-You are able to credit attendance at four (4) Integration Workshops to placement hours.
+You are able to credit attendance at four (4) Integration Workshops and the Pre-Placement Workshop to placement hours.
 Each workshop is scheduled for two hours.